-I certify that I am the duly elected and acting Secretary of the PESTICIDE APPLICATORS PROFESSIONAL ASSOCIATION, INC., a California nonprofit public benefit corporation; that the above Bylaws, consisting of 21 typewritten pages including this page, are the Bylaws of this corporation as approved by the Board of Directors on September 6, 2018, and by the voting membership on , 2018; and that they have not been amended or modified since that date.
+I certify that I am the duly elected and acting Secretary of the PESTICIDE APPLICATORS PROFESSIONAL ASSOCIATION, INC., a California nonprofit public benefit corporation; that the above Bylaws, consisting of 20 typewritten pages including this page, are the Bylaws of this corporation as approved by the Board of Directors on September 6, 2018, and by the voting membership on December 13, 2018; and that they have not been amended or modified since that date.

-Executed on the day of , 2018 at -
+Executed on the day of , 2019 at

-(city), (state).

-, Secretary , Octicially
+(city),(state).

+Signature of Board Secretary

+Print name of Board Secretary